omar-ntu/LLM-Deployment/README.md

 This project is built using:

-  - falcon-7b (currently, but i want to change the LLM model to a more accurate one like gpt-4 but i need $$$ for that) for the language model,
+  - falcon-7b/ GPT3.5 Turbo/ my own model for the language model,
-  - Stable Diffusion Img2Img for the avatar creation (hopefully ill learn how to make the avatar 3d), (thinking of getting openai key for dall-e)
+  - three.js for avatar generation
   - and Text2Speech

-[October Update]:
-I got OpenAI api key.
-Learned how to deploy a gpt-3.5 model following a youtube tutorial.
-Read in a job description about using three.js to create 3D avatars.
-I will read up on it and see if I can use that for this project.
+[Current update]: building my own LLM while learning three.js to create a 3D avatar model.